shashankpatibandla/RythmicObservers/Deliverables/Audience Profile/Audience Profile.md

 #### Education level & background

-* Doctor of Philosophy (Ph.D.), Ecology from Penn State University
+* Doctor of Philosophy (Ph.D.) in  Ecology from Penn State University
-* Master of Science (MS), Ecology from Penn State University
+* Master of Science (MS) in Ecology from Penn State University
-* Bachelors of Arts (BA), Biology, Environmental studies from Oberlin College
+* Bachelors of Arts (BA) in Biology, Environmental studies from Oberlin College

 #### Interests & focus
  * She is interested in how the interactions among climate, disturbance and other plants determine species and ecosystem distribution across time.